 - 3 (5 oz) cans wild-caught tuna in olive oil

-- 3 Tbsp homemade mayo (here is my recipe)
+- 3 Tbsp homemade mayo (or store-bought mayo)

 - 2″ piece of fresh ginger, minced